Open-Source Encrypted File Transfer

 Open on Both Devices

-Visit localbolt.app in a browser or use the desktop app.
-Same network or different networks.
+Visit localbolt.app in a browser or use the desktop app on devices on the same local network.

 2